oddrationale/ACollectionOfChessWisdom/manuscript/02_General_Principles_and_Guidelines.md

 # General Principles and Guidelines

+C> "Chess is a game of understanding, not memory."
+C> - Eugene Znosko-Borovsky

 In chess, knowing what to do is half the battle; knowing when to do it is the other half. -Unknown

 The Center - Play for the center.
 Occupy, guard and influence it.
 Drive away enemy pieces that control it.